KoushikShahit04/RED-AVATAR/README.md

 1. Connect the network using CLient SDK <https://github.com/IBM/blockchain-network-on-kubernetes#7-connect-the-network-using-client-sdk>.
 1. Deploy the chaincode onto the blockchain network.

+** Due to blockchain service not aviable for Hackathon, We used **IBM Blockchian VS code extention** for ours demo
+1. vvvvv
+1. vvvvv
+1. vvvv

 ## Live demo

 ### 1.The Blood Bank Web Application